 - To provide and ensure a safe living environment, Pacific Union College abides by the California fire codes.
-Students shall not bring or keep highly flammable materials, air-powered guns, dart boards, fireworks, explosives, firearms, or any flying projectiles into College residence, - Open flames, candles, torches, incense, and oil lamps are prohibited in College residence.
-Disciplinary action, a minimum fine of \$100, plus court costs and attorney's fees (if prosecution is necessary) will be assessed for possession and/or use of any of these items and for failure to vacate the residence halls during a fire drill, tampering with fire equipment or appliance, or negligence with might endanger others. - Cooking is allowed only in kitchens. - Halls must be free at all times from obstructions including boxes, trash, shoes, bicycles, etc. - Hall doors within the building are not to be propped open, unless an appropriate closure device is attached and connected to the fire alarm system. - Electrical appliances such as frying pans, popcorn poppers, hotplates and woks or anything with an open heating coil, candles, kerosene lamps, incense, and other flammables are not to be used in students rooms, - Also, halogen lamps have been shown to cause fire due to extreme heat and are not permitted in the residence halls. - All extension cord must have attached circuit breakers, Extension cords that do not have a circuit breaker are not allowed. - Violation of the fire regulations will result in serious consequences.
-Fire regulation violators are also liable for any damage that occurs as a result of violations.
+Students shall not bring or keep highly flammable materials, air-powered guns, dart boards, fireworks, explosives, firearms, or any flying projectiles into College residence, - Open flames, candles, torches, incense, and oil lamps are prohibited in college residence.
+Disciplinary action, a minimum fine of \$100, plus court costs and attorney's fees (if prosecution is necessary) will be assessed for possession and/or use of any of these items and for failure to vacate the residence halls during a fire drill, tampering with fire equipment or appliance, or negligence with might endanger others. - Cooking is allowed only in kitchens. - Halls must be free at all times from obstructions including boxes, trash, shoes, bicycles, etc.

+Hall doors within the building are not to be propped open, unless an connected to the fire alarm system.